jjamescode/jjamescode.github.io/_posts/2022-04-04-ci-cd-pipeline.md

 # Deploy a Simple Website using Nginx, GitLab, Docker, ECR
-This project documents the necessary steps need to launch a Nginx webpage using Docker, GitLab Pipelines, Git, and ECR.
+This project documents the necessary steps needed to launch a Nginx webpage using Docker, GitLab Pipelines, Git, and ECR.
 This automation deploys the website from Docker then uploads the Docker image to an ECR repository.

 # Contents
  - [Create Project in GitLab](#i-create-project-in-gitlab)